The Joetsu Shinkansen line to Niigata

 Tanigawa Shinkansen

-A second train category is the Tanigawa Shinkansen.
-Somewhat slower than the Toki, the Tanigawa travels between Tokyo Station and Echigo-Yuzawa Station.
-The Tanigawa serves all interim stations along its course.
+The first train category is the Tanigawa Shinkansen.
+The Tanigawa travels between Tokyo Station and Echigo-Yuzawa Station.
+It serves all interim stations along its course.
 This train is mainly in operation during the morning and evening rush hours, benefiting local commuters.

 Tanigawa Shinkansen Seat reservation